 How do countries manage their nominal exchange rate?

 Every country with its own currency can also choose between three exchange-rate regimes that determine how to maintain its nominal exchange rate in foreign exchange (forex) markets.
 A floating exchange rate (as typified by the U.S. dollar and the euro) allows the forex market to freely dictate the value of a currency relative to other currencies.
 Exchange rates can also be fixed, which ties the value of one currency to another country’s currency.
 Lastly, countries can maintain a pegged float, which ties the currency to another foreign currency, but allows deviations within a specified band.
-Of the top 10 economies by nominal GDP in 2014, only China and Russia do not allow their currencies to freely float.

 Each exchange-rate regime has its benefits and drawbacks.
 Floating exchange rates allow countries to easily adjust to economic shocks, but are vulnerable to large value fluctuations that can harm investors.
 Fixed exchange rates generally promote lower levels of inflation and stable trade and investment, but can distort the true value of a currency and incentivize short-term speculation.
 As a rule of international economics, countries typically can only implement two of the following three policies: a fixed exchange rate, an open capital account, and an independent monetary policy.
 By and large, China has opted to maintain a fixed exchange rate and independent monetary policy, while keeping capital flows closed.
 Moving forward, China’s rebalance will open its capital account, which will require transitioning toward a floating currency.

 An exchange rate is not in a vacuum between two economies; it’s a global number.
 If China were to permit the RMB to devalue significantly at this point . . . one, two or three dozen other peer competitors of China such as Indonesia, Brazil, and Mexico . . . could very well follow suit.